Desmond Titterington

-John Desmond Titterington (1 May 1928 – 13 April 2002) was a British racing driver from Northern Ireland.
+James Desmond Titterington (1 May 1928 – 13 April 2002) was a British racing driver from Northern Ireland.
 He was born at Cultra, near Holywood, County Down.
 He participated in one Formula One World Championship Grand Prix, on 14 July 1956.
 He scored no championship points.
 He also competed in several non-Championship Grand Prix.
 He died in Dundee, Scotland, aged 73.